 Seed is ready for harvest when heads turn dark brown to black.
 Place entire dried flower head into the collection bag.
 Most of the seeds will fall out readily with light shaking.
-Gently mash the flower head into the palm of your hand to remove any remaining seed.

-Note: This species should not be collected in Pennsylvania due to potential change in legal status.
+Note: This species should not be collected in Pennsylvania, Arkansas, or Minnesota.